Yoshiro Hayashi (politician)

-Yoshiro Hayashi (林 義郎, Hayashi Yoshirō) was a Japanese politician.
-In addition to being a National Diet member, he served as Minister of Finance from 1992 to 1993 and Minister of Health and Welfare from 1982 to 1983.
+Yoshiro Hayashi (林 義郎, Hayashi Yoshirō) was a Japanese politician who was Minister of Finance from 1992 to 1993 and Minister of Health and Welfare from 1982 to 1983.
+He was elected ten times as a member of the House of Representatives since 1969.

 Early life and education

 Hayashi was born in 1927 and was from Shimonoseki in Yamaguchi Prefecture.
 His grandfather was a member of the House of Peers before World War II.

-Hayashi was a graduate of Tokyo University.
+Hayashi graduated from the University of Tokyo in 1950.

-Career
+Political career

 Hayashi was a member of the Liberal Democratic Party (LDP).
-He served at the House of Representatives, also known as Diet.
-He was first elected for the Diet in 1969.
-He served as health and welfare minister.
-In August 1989, he ran for the presidency of the LDP, but Toshiki Kaifu won the election, replacing Sousuke Uno in the post.
+He served in the House of Representatives, first elected in 1969.
+He served as Minister of Health and Welfare.
+In August 1989, Hayashi joined Shintaro Ishihara and Toshiki Kaifu to ran for the presidency of the LDP, but lost to Kaifu, who won the election as prime minister, replacing Sosuke Uno in the post.

-As of 1990 Hayashi was part of the faction led by Kiichi Miyazawa within the LDP.
+As of 1990, Hayashi was part of the faction led by Kiichi Miyazawa within the LDP.
 He was appointed finance minister in the cabinet led by Prime Minister Miyazawa on 12 December 1992.
 Hayashi replaced Tsutomu Hata in the post.
 Hayashi's tenure ended on 9 August 1993 when Hirohisa Fujii became finance minister.
 Then he began to serve as the chairman of the Diet Members League for Sino-Japanese relations.
 As of 1998 he served as a special envoy of Prime Minister Ryutaro Hashimoto.

-In 2003 Hayashi ended his involvement in politics after serving at Diet ten times.
+In 2003 Hayashi ended his involvement in politics after serving in the House of Representatives ten times.

 Personal life and death

-Hayashi had a daughter and a son.
-His eldest son, Yoshimasa, is also a politician and held different cabinet posts.
+Hayashi married to Mariko Tawarada, a daughter of UBE Corporation founder Akira Tawarada.
+The couple have a daughter and a son.
+His eldest son, Yoshimasa, is also a Japanese politician and held different cabinet posts.

-Hayashi died from multiple organ failure in Tokyo on 3 February 2017 at the age of 89.
+Hayashi died from multiple organ failure in Tokyo hospital on 3 February 2017 at the age of 89.